naveenkaushik2504/wavecast/README.md

 - frac - fraction of input data to be used
 - result_file - file to write the results based on evaluation metric and hyperparameter values

-Most of the datasets used in the experiments are taken from [here](https://zenodo.org/communities/forecasting?page=1&size=20).
+Most of the datasets used in the experiments are available [here](https://zenodo.org/communities/forecasting?page=1&size=20).